 Spend as much time as you can with your kids.
 It demonstrates your commitment to being, and remaining, an involved parent and a continuing part of their lives.

 It’s also important to play nice and not interfere with your ex’s time with the kids.
-The ability to work together to co-parent your child is important.
 You and your ex have to make decisions about your child’s life and well-being.
 It’s key to prove you behave like an adult.

 Hiring a Custody Attorney